-- At SP, the gate has an extended gate line, being a distance of 1,0 NM right and left of the SP. - Crossing this extended SP gate line, in the opposite direction to the flight at any time gives penalties for circling. - Timing, including not observed, at the SP takes place when the aircraft first passes the start gate in the direction of flight. - A.2.2.15 A procedure turn will be prescribed where any turn point involves a change of track of more than 90 degrees.
+Crossing this extended SP gate line, in the opposite direction to the flight at any time gives penalties for circling.
+Timing, including not observed, at the SP takes place when the aircraft first passes the start gate in the direction of flight. - A.2.2.15 A procedure turn will be prescribed where any turn point involves a change of track of more than 90 degrees.
+Nevertheless, for safety reasons, such turns should be less than 135 degrees.

 Procedure turns are mandatory.
 When a procedure turn is prescribed, the computerized flight plan given to the competitor shall include one minute for the turn, added on a separate line.

-Diagrams showing the shapes of acceptable procedure turns are shown in Appendix A3.
+Diagrams showing the shapes of acceptable procedure turns are shown in Appendix A2.
 Failure to carry out procedure turns will incur penalties.

 - A.2.2.16 At TPs with procedure turns, the gate has an extended gate line, being a distance of 3,0 NM right and left of the TP.
 Carrying out a prescribed procedure turn before passing the gate line or when passing outside the gate line will incur penalties for circling.
 In this case, no extra penalties for not carrying out the procedure turn at the correct position will be given.
-(See sketches Appendix 3) - A.2.2.17 Only maps with good topographic information to a scale of 1:200,000 1:300,000 will be used for competition purposes.
+(See sketches Appendix A2) - A.2.2.17 Only maps with good topographic information to a scale of 1:200,000 1:300,000 will be used for competition purposes.
+Preferential the scale should be 1:200.000.
+The scale will be published in the local rules.